Attentional Prototype Inference for Few-Shot Segmentation: Experiments

 \subsubsection{Effectiveness of Latent Attention Mechanism}

-The newly introduced attention mechanism faithfully leverages the structure information that is neglected by the prototype, which is essential for the mask prediction.
-The transformer architecture adopted in our model can utilize the context knowledge from pixels with high fidelity, and enhances the foreground to achieve accurate prediction.
+The newly introduced attention mechanism faithfully leverages the structure information that is neglected by the prototype, which is essential for mask prediction.
+The transformer architecture adopted in our model can utilize the context knowledge from pixels with high fidelity and enhances the foreground to achieve accurate prediction.
 We conduct extensive comparison experiments with the baseline variational prototype inference (VPI)~\cite{wang2021variational} to show the effectiveness of the latent attention mechanism.
-As shown in Table \ref{tab:vpi_comp}, we evaluate their performance on three benchmarks with three metrics.
+As shown in Table \ref{tab:vpi_comp}, we evaluate their performance on three benchmarks of PASCAL-${5}^{i}$, COCO-${20}^{i}$ and FSS-1000 with three metrics of Class-IoU, Binary-IoU, and Positive IoU.
 API achieves considerable improvement compared with VPI in most cases.
 In particular, API improves VPI by $7.8\%$ under the 1-shot, and $8.1\%$ under the 5-shot settings for Class-IoU on COCO-20$^i$.
 The performance advantage of API in Binary-IoU compared to VPI is relatively smaller than in Class-IoU on COCO-20$^i$.
 This is due to the bias of Binary-IoU towards objects that cover a large part of the foreground and background areas.

 We also visualize the attention maps computed by our API model in Figure~\ref{fig:att_vis}.
 The pixel on the foreground object is highlighted to enhance the prediction of the prediction maps.
 The proposed latent attention module can capture the outline of the foreground objects.
 Besides, this module merely increases a little inference time.
-As evidenced in Figure \ref{fig:speed}, when we fix $L=10$ and increase $M$ from 1 to 15, the extra time introduced by the attention module is less than 0.1 second even under 5-shot setting.
+As evidenced in Figure \ref{fig:speed}, when we fix $L=10$ and increase $M$ from 1 to 15, the extra time introduced by the attention module is less than 0.1 seconds even under the 5-shot setting.
 These observations indicate the advantage of our strategy for computational efficiency.